How to Poach an Egg

 Testing our way through various methods for how to poach an egg in the EatingWell Test Kitchen, we went through dozens of eggs and gallons of simmering water to find the best way to poach an egg.

 We tried a variety of techniques gleaned from folklore and research–our favorite (but ultimately least successful) method was cracking eggs into little plastic-wrap pouches, which were then submerged into the water.
 The technique promised a pot devoid of crusted egg whites on the waterline, but the reality was this: the eggs simply stuck to the plastic wrap.
 One favored restaurant method is to create a whirlpool in the water by vigorously stirring it in one direction.
 This method was all right for the first egg or two, but it just lost its current by the time the third and fourth eggs were going in, making a mess of the pot.

 The most consistent method was the most simple: gently add eggs to the simmering water.
 Nothing fancy here.
 Though some cooks are adamantly against adding vinegar to the water, science shows it does help the egg white to coagulate quicker (and our tests confirmed this).
-Cracking the eggs into smaller bowls kept the whites and yolks in a more cohesive package, and submerging the lip of those bowls delivered them in a gentler way, helping to ensure intact yolks.
+Cracking the eggs into smaller bowls before slipping the eggs into water kept the whites and yolks in a more cohesive package, and submerging the lip of those bowls delivered them in a gentler way, helping to ensure intact yolks.

-The following technique will help you to become the brunch cook who delivers perfectly cooked eggs in your fast-paced home.
+The following technique will help you to become the brunch cook who delivers a perfectly cooked egg with a perfectly runny yolk at home.

 Step 1: Prepare the Poaching Water